johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 #### Route numbers

-In addition to the standard name fields, there is also a __`ref`__ field that holds any reference codes or route numbers a road may have.
+Besides the standard name fields, there is also a __`ref`__ field that holds any reference codes or route numbers a road may have.
 From zoom levels 6 through 10, all geometries are points and the only labels are highways shields.
 From zoom level 11 and up the geometries are all lines.

 The __`shield`__ field indicates the style of shield needed for the route.
 Current possibilities are: